Differential Equations: A Toolbox for Modeling the World (paperback and pdf BUNDLE)

 - You will immediately receive a unique download link in your email.
 You may download the PDF to any device you own.
 You will also receive a paperback copy.

-- Download Code for Resale or Gift
+- Download Code

 - Author: Dr. Kurt Bryan, Rose-Hulman Institute of Technology, Terre Haute IN USA